What is premenopause?

 When does perimenopause start?

 Now that we have explained the difference between common perimenopause vs premenopause symptoms, you should be able to understand what stage of menopause you are in.
-These symptoms are very similar to being in the actual period of menopause.
-To cover the stages leading up to menopause, here is a recap:- Premenopause: This stage happens well before you enter into menopause.
+These symptoms are very similar to being in the actual period of menopause.- Premenopause: This stage happens well before you enter into menopause.

 - Perimenopause: This stage arrives once you are closer to entering menopause, but you will still be receiving your period.